 Smith I/O Goggles: Detailed Review

-If you are not comfortable wearing a goggle, doesn’t matter how advanced it is, you won’t enjoy it during the trip.
+If you are not comfortable wearing a goggle, doesn’t matter how advanced it is, you won’t enjoy them during the trip.
 As I said, Smith I/O is generally best for skiers or snowboarders with smaller faces.
-That’s why I think most Asian or women players should consider the I/O instead of I/OX or I/O7.
-But the size isn’t the only factor that affects the comfortability of a snow goggle.
+But size isn’t the only factor that affects the comfort of snow goggles.
 Other factors like whether the goggle has soft brushed foam padding, whether it offers a flexible frame, etc. all matter.

 Field of View

 Smith I/O ChromaPop has all this covered.
-It’s spherical with the cutting-edge ChromaPop technology.
-And all goggles that Smith providers come with a second set of lenses, the low light one is for whiteout conditions or stormy weather, while the other for everyday use.
+It’s spherical with cutting-edge ChromaPop technology.
+And all goggles that Smith provides come with a second set of lenses, the low light one is for whiteout conditions or stormy weather, while the other is for everyday use.

 Style & Size

 When you shop for a product, not only will you expect it to do its job but you also expect it to look great.
 Choosing snow goggles is the same.
 It doesn’t have to look too fancy, but surely the design and appearance shouldn’t be that ugly.